Hitchcock Hall Constitution: for an Autonomous House Government

 No single resident may hold more than one Council position at a time.

 Section Representatives must live in their respective sections.
-If a Section Representative leaves his/her section during his/her term, s/he must resign his/her office.
+If a Section Representative leaves their section during their term, they must resign their office.

-Unless recalled (as outlined in Article III), all council members, except the Historian(s) and IHC Representative, shall serve until the following Meeting of Election.
-The Historian(s) and IHC Representative shall serve a term of one academic year.
+Unless recalled (as outlined in Article III), all council members shall serve until the following Meeting of Election, with the exception of the holders of the following positions, who shall serve a term of one academic year: Kitchen Czars, Historians, PSAC Representatives, and IHC Representatives.

 No one may be elected President who has not first served at least one term in another position on the House Council.